perinbaraj777/JobPortal_Project_Retrace_NodeJS-ReactJS-MYSQL/README.md

-# Create a MySQL database and configure the connection in the server's .env file.
+# Create a MySQL database and configure the connection in the server's.

 # Run the development server:
-open vscode and open the project folder: cd RetraceJobPortal_BackEnd

-npm run dev (to start the server)
+open vscode and open the project folder: cd RetraceJobPortal_BackEnd npm run dev (to start the server)

 # Usage